Led by ‘Friday the 13th’ star, punk/metal band First Jason tears up Finnegan’s in Scranton on May 9

 “Over 30 years after making his brief, yet memorable appearance as Jason Voorhees and Lehman continues to promote his part in the franchise, not only paying tribute to his character in his music, but also contributing to the likes of [documentaries] ‘Crystal Lake Memories’ and ‘His Name Was Jason: 30 Years of Friday the 13th.'”

-First Jason has performed in punk/metal clubs, metal fests, film festivals, and horror conventions throughout Europe and the U.S., including the Viper Room, the Whisky a Go-Go, Lucky 13, the Hard Rock Cafe, Lebowski Fest, Days of the Dead, HorrorHound Weekend, Fangoria Weekend of Horrors, Rock and Shock, Motor City Nightmares, Festival de Cine de Terror in Spain, the Fantasy Horror Awards ceremony in Italy, Bloody Week-end in France, Savagefest, the Milwaukee Metal Massacre, Metal Mergence, the Cobra Lounge, Heartbreakers, the Duck Inn, Nathan P. Murphy’s, the I-Rock, and the Earl.
+First Jason has performed in punk and metal clubs, metal fests, film festivals, and horror conventions throughout Europe and the U.S., including the Viper Room, the Whisky a Go-Go, Lucky 13, the Hard Rock Cafe, Lebowski Fest, Days of the Dead, HorrorHound Weekend, Fangoria Weekend of Horrors, Rock and Shock, Motor City Nightmares, Festival de Cine de Terror in Spain, the Fantasy Horror Awards ceremony in Italy, Bloody Week-end in France, Savagefest, the Milwaukee Metal Massacre, Metal Mergence, the Cobra Lounge, Heartbreakers, the Duck Inn, Nathan P. Murphy’s, the I-Rock, and the Earl.

 Since “Friday the 13th,” Lehman has appeared in a number of independent and short films.
-He has also composed, performed, and recorded a number of soundtracks for indie movies, including Alexia Anastasio’s critically acclaimed all-female “Salomé” and Vamp Films’ “Vampire the Movie,” which won the 2007 Rondo Award for Best Independent Feature.
+He has also composed, performed, and recorded soundtracks for indie movies, including Alexia Anastasio’s critically acclaimed all-female “Salomé” and Vamp Films’ “Vampire the Movie,” which won the 2007 Rondo Award for Best Independent Feature.

-Since 2004, Lehman has supported a number of causes through in-kind contributions and special appearances.
+Starting in 2004, Lehman has supported a number of causes through in-kind contributions and special appearances.
 It’s no secret, however, that he is passionate about animals and has personally hand-rescued all his pets from the streets.
 Beginning in 2015, Lehman and First Jason’s primary focus has been outreach to select rescue groups and no-kill shelters to help build awareness, support, and advocacy in order to enhance the quality of life for abandoned and homeless cats and pit bulls.

 This post was compiled by the staff of NEPA Scene.